Tokyo with Babies and Toddlers: A Family-Friendly Guide to Japan’s Capital

-Home » Blog » Things to do in Tokyo with babies and toddlers
+Home » Blog » Tokyo with Babies and Toddlers: A Family-Friendly Guide to Japan’s Capital

 Are you traveling to Tokyo with babies or toddlers?
 The biggest city in the world, Tokyo is the alluring capital city of Japan that stuns visitors with its compact skyscrapers and overwhelming population, yet provides serene green escapes in the middle of the metropolis.
 Even more surprising?
 These green escapes can also be found on the top of Tokyo’s skyscrapers.